Send us a note at:

 Originally a Sunday night radio program on KMUZ-FM in Salem, Local Roots was founded in 2013 by local musician and entrepreneur Robert Richter.
 The show featured original recording from local musicians, as well as over 400 concerts recorded live at the monthly Local Roots Live Series (2014-2019).
 Concerts included The Get Ahead, Beth Wood, Anna Tivel, and Haley Johnsen.

-Now syndicated on three FM stations in the NW and co-hosted by fellow musician Ronnie Carrier, more than 1,000 musicians have had their music played on the Local Roots radio show.
+Now syndicated on four FM stations in the NW and co-hosted by fellow musician Ronnie Carrier, more than 1,000 musicians have had their music played on the Local Roots radio show.
 In addition to Sunday evenings on KMUZ, the show airs twice a week on KCIW 100.7FM (Brookings, OR), Mon-Fri, 8am - 10am on KMWV 98.3 (Capital Community Media, Salem, OR), and Tuesdays 6pm - 8pm on KOCF 92.7FM (Eugene & Fernhill, OR)

 In addition to the radio show, Local Roots works with Capital Community Media to produce the Local Roots Television Showcase, a television program featuring half hour concert from local musicians.
 The showcase airs on Channel 22/322 every Sunday at 10am in Salem, and often airs on local access television in Portland.
 Featured performers included Tall Dark Whimsy, Erin Westfall, True North, and Liam St. John.